Least-Squares Finite Element Methods for nonlinear problems: A unified framework: A unified framework

-With the assumptions on the linear and nonlinear components in place, a crucial norm equivalence result for the linearized Least-Squares functional $\mathcal{F}_{\mathrm{lin}}$ can now be established.
-This equivalence guarantees the existence and uniqueness of solutions to the associated minimization problem and forms the basis for analyzing convergence.
-The following theorem formalizes this result.

-\begin{theorem} Let Assumptions \ref{ass_linear} and \ref{ass_lipschitz} hold true.
-For any $u \in S$ with $K(u)$ Fréchet differentiable in $u$, the norm-equivalence holds true for all $(v,\tau) \in U \times \Sigma$.
+holds for all $ u, v \in S$ with a Lipschitz constant $0 < L < C_1$. \end{assumption} Under these assumptions, the following theorem establishes existence and uniqueness of the solution to \eqref{eq:Flin} -- equivalently, the equivalence between the norm introduced by $\mathcal{F}_{lin}$ the standard norm. \begin{theorem} Let Assumptions \ref{ass_linear} and \ref{ass_lipschitz} hold true.
+Then, for any $u \in S$ with $K$ Fréchet differentiable at $u$, the norm-equivalence holds true for all $(v,\tau) \in U \times \Sigma$.
 In particular, the Least-Squares problem \eqref{eq:Flin} has a unique solution. \end{theorem} \begin{proof} Since $K(u)$ is Fréchet differentiable, the Fréchet derivative can be bounded by the Lipschitz constant, i.e. it holds $\Vert K'(u)\Vert^2 \leq L$.
-The triangle inequality, together with \eqref{eq:ass_linear}, implies
+Triangle inequality, together with \eqref{eq:ass_linear}, implies